TheSilvered/nest/docs/c_api/c_api-obj.md

 **Description:**

-Clears all flags from an object, except for the reserved ones.
+Clear all flags from an object, except for the reserved ones.

 ---